EasternEdgeRobotics/rov-sim/README.md

         ```
         gz sim -v 4 OceanWorld.sdf
         ```
+The sim should now be running.
+To pause/unpause the simulation in the command line, run:
+    ```
+    gz service -s /world/<WORLD NAME>/control --reqtype gz.msgs.WorldControl --reptype gz.msgs.Boolean --timeout 1000 --req 'pause: <true or false>'
+    ```

+You may run `ros2 topic list` to see the list of ROS topics on which the robot communicates (also see [the list of ros topics](./initialize_ros_communication.bash)).

 ### Headless Mode
 If you want to run the simulation in headless mode on a remote machine, follow these steps: